Create more COVID centres to increase number of beds with oxygen facility: Kejriwal to officials | Health

 Create more COVID centres to increase number of beds with oxygen facility: Kejriwal to officials

-Chief Minister Arvind Kejriwal on Friday directed officials to ensure that the beds shown on the Delhi Corona app are actually available in real-time at hospitals and create.
+Chief Minister Arvind Kejriwal on Friday directed officials to ensure that the beds shown on the Delhi Corona app are actually available in real-time at hospitals.
 He also said that efforts should be made to create more COVID care centres to increase the number of beds with oxygen facility.
 The directions were issued at a meeting to review the COVID-19 situation in the national capital.

 Delhi recorded 19,486 fresh cases of COVID-19 on Friday, the highest single-day surge till date, and 141 fatalities from the infection, also the highest fatality count in a day, according to health department data.